freezer333/ramapo/source/courses/cmps530/weeks/week2-3.md

 ## Reading (Python)
 - **Guttag**:  Chapters 4-7
 - **McKinney**:  Chapter 2-3
-  - Note, the McKinney book is *optional* this week.
+  - Note, the McKinney book is *optional* for Python beginners.
 Chapter 2 begins to describe Jupyter notebooks, and we won't use them for a few more weeks.
 Chapter 3 is really covering the same material  as Chapters 4-7 in Guttag.
   - **If you already know Python**, use McKinney as a review, rather than the Guttag text.
 If you don't already know Python, stick to Guttag and skip McKinney for this week.

 ## CSV and JSON Files